testillano/h2agent/tools/README.md

 * udp-client: c++ utility to generate UDP datagrams.
 * grafana: docker-compose setup for grafana monitoring.
 Check `PLAY_GRAFANA.md` as an example to play with it.
 * schemas.sh: shows all the schemas available (also requests schema if configured).
-* ssl: utilities to create certificates and test the server with tls/ssl enabled.
+* ssl: utilities to create keys/certificates and test the server with tls/ssl enabled.
 * training.sh: helper to run training docker image.
 * url.sh: helper to encode/decode URLs.
 * valgrind.sh: helper to launch the application using valgrind.